Rocco Rock

 Theodore James Petty (September 1, 1953 – September 21, 2002) was an American professional wrestler, better known by the ring name "Flyboy" Rocco Rock.
-Rock is best known for his appearances in Eastern Championship Wrestling / Extreme Championship Wrestling (ECW), World Championship Wrestling (WCW), and the World Wrestling Federation (WWF) alongside Johnny Grunge as the Public Enemy.
-He was a four-time ECW (World) Tag Team Champion, a one-time WCW World Tag Team Champion. and a one-time NWA World Tag Team Champion.
+Rock is best known for his appearances in Eastern Championship Wrestling / Extreme Championship Wrestling (ECW), World Championship Wrestling (WCW), and the World Wrestling Federation (WWF) alongside Johnny Grunge as the Public Enemy during the 1990s.
+He was a four-time ECW World Tag Team Champion, a one-time WCW World Tag Team Champion, and a one-time NWA World Tag Team Champion.

+Early life

+Petty was born on September 1, 1953.
+Raised in Middlesex, New Jersey, he attended Middlesex High School, where he competed in baseball, football and wrestling.
+He graduated from Rutgers University with a degree in nutrition. while attending Rutgers, he took part in collegiate wrestling.
+He went on to have a brief boxing career.

 Professional wrestling career

 Early career (1978–1993)

-Ted Petty was born on September 1, 1953.
-He graduated from Rutgers University with a degree in nutrition.
-Following a brief boxing career, Petty trained as a professional wrestler under Afa Anoa'i.
-He debuted in 1978 under the ring name "Cheetah Kid".
+Following his boxing career, Petty trained as a professional wrestler under Afa Anoa'i.
+He debuted in 1978, working on the independent circuit in the northeastern United States as the masked "Cheetah Kid".

-Petty worked as enhancement talent (a jobber) in the American Wrestling Association from 1985 to 1988.
+Petty worked in the American Wrestling Association from 1985 to 1988.

 In March 1990, Petty toured Japan with New Japan Pro-Wrestling as part of its "Big Fight Series".
 During the tour, he teamed with Pegasus Kid and faced opponents such as Jushin Thunder Liger, Takashi Iizuka, and Kengo Kimura.
 Upon returning to the United States, he wrestled for the Philadelphia-based Tri-State Wrestling Alliance, winning its Brass Knuckles Championship.
-In June 1990, he began appearing with World Championship Wrestling, initially as "Cheetah Kid", then as "Mario Savoldi", then finally as the faux-South African "Colonel DeKlerk".
+In June 1990, he began appearing with World Championship Wrestling (WCW), initially as "Cheetah Kid", then as "Mario Savoldi", then finally as the faux-South African "Colonel DeKlerk".
 As "Colonel DeKlerk", Petty teamed with Sergeant Krueger to defeat the Beast and Kaluha at Clash of the Champions XIII in November 1990, then teamed with Krueger in a loss to the Steiner Brothers at Starrcade '90: Collision Course in December 1990.

 In March 1991, Petty appeared with the Universal Wrestling Federation, taking part in a taping for the Fury Hour television show.

 In June 1992, Petty toured Japan with W*ING, competing in a tournament for the W*ING World Junior Heavyweight Championship.
+After both he and Jimmy Backlund finished the tournament with three points, they faced one another in a deciding match that was won by Backlund.

-In January 1993, Petty wrestled two matches for the World Wrestling Federation as "Cheetah Kid".
+In January 1993, Petty wrestled two matches for the World Wrestling Federation as "Cheetah Kid"; the second of them was a dark match at the first ever Monday Night Raw taping.
 Later that month, he wrestled two matches for World Championship Wrestling as "the Executioner", including a bout against 2 Cold Scorpio that aired on WCW WorldWide.
 In April and June 1993, Petty toured Austria and Germany with the World Wrestlings Superstars promotion.